Raghav0070/gcp-pipeline-guardian/README.md

 | Region | us-central1 | Cost optimization |

 ---
 🤝 Contributing
 This is a personal portfolio project, but feedback is welcome!
 Open an issue if you spot bugs or have suggestions.

-file

 👤 Author
 RAGHAVESHWAR

 LinkedIn: www.linkedin.com/in/raghaveshwar/
 Built as a demonstration of GCP data engineering + AI integration skills.

 🙏 Acknowledgments
-Inspired by production monitoring challenges at scale Uses GCP best practices from official documentation Phase 1 completed: 14/10/2025
+Inspired by production monitoring challenges at scale
+Uses GCP best practices from official documentation
+Phase 1 completed: 14/10/2025

 ⭐ Star this repo if you find it useful!